coalton-lang/coalton/docs/intro-to-coalton.md

 These are useful to make code less noisy.

-Note that since these are macros (indicated by their variadic arguments), they cannot be used as high-order functions.
+Note that since these are macros (indicated by their variadic arguments), they cannot be used as higher-order functions.
 Consider either currying or the `compose` function if you're thinking in that direction.

 ## Data Types